 Two master degree programs are offered - Master of Divinity and Master of Arts in Christian Ministry.
 Each degree program features core curriculum and vocational/elective concentrations designed to assist students in preparing for their chosen ministry areas.
 Core courses are provided in each program to enhance each student's knowledge of God, the Bible, and of the life and work of the church.
 This same understanding is continued in vocational and elective courses.
 Mentoring experiences and mission and ministry groups are a distinctive part of the curriculum in each academic year.
-All students will complete a supervised ministry experience which will enhance the development of their giftedness for their professional ministry.

 The Divinity School partners with the Lundy-Fetterman School of Business to offer the Master of Divinity/Master of Business Administration degrees.
-The Divinity School and the School of Education Graduate Program offer together the Master of Divinity/Master of Mental Health Counseling degrees.
+The Divinity School and the School of Education Graduate Program offer together the Master of Divinity/Master of Arts Mental Health Counseling degrees.
 The Divinity School and the Norman Adrian Wiggins School of Law offer the Master of Divinity/Juris Doctor degrees.